-Both our major curriculum and the required rhetoric sequence offer strategies for reading, critical thinking, and communication that provide students with a strong foundation for achieving professional success, finding individual fulfillment, and developing a sense of civic responsibility.
-We encourage our students to take their study seriously, but to view their work with language and literature as a source of joy that will continue to sustain them long after they have graduated from Rockford University.
+Both our major curriculum and the required rhetoric sequence offer strategies for reading, critical thinking, and communication that provide students with a strong foundation for achieving professional success, finding individual fulfillment, and developing a sense of civic responsibility while earning their English degree.
+We encourage our students to take their study seriously, but to view their work with language and literature as a source of joy that will continue to sustain them long after they have graduated with an English degree from Rockford University.

-Each member of our department is committed to helping students succeed in meeting the ambitious goals we set for them.
+Each member of our department is committed to helping students succeed in meeting the ambitious goals we set for them within the English degree program.
 We see ourselves as mentors, and in that capacity we take an interest in our students’ success both inside and outside the classroom.
 Our faculty members take pride in being accessible to students, and our curriculum reflects the fact that our students’ welfare is central to our work.
 The flexibility of the major allows students to explore areas that are of particular interest to them, while the required elements challenge them to expand their knowledge of literature and critical theory.

-Our faculty’s interest in students during their time on campus is matched by our desire to help them prepare for the future.
+Our faculty’s interest in students during their time on campus earning an English degree is matched by our desire to help them prepare for the future with an English degree.
 Internships offer English majors opportunities for considering possible career options after graduation as they gain immediate experience with putting their knowledge to use in the community.
 Our department also enjoys a strong partnership with the education department as we jointly prepare students for teaching English at the secondary level.
 Our faculty members are committed to maintaining current knowledge in their field, and they are well prepared to help interested students prepare for graduate study.